-The Using Agency must determine the BH service(s) in accordance with specific project requirements.
-Once specific BH services are identified, a Concept of Operations (CONOPS) must be developed by the Using Agency which must outline how the inpatient BH Unit, or outpatient clinic, will function within the physical environment.
+The Using Agency must \2\ provide input on /2/ the BH service(s) in accordance with specific project requirements.
+Once specific BH services are identified, a Concept of Operations (CONOPS) must be developed by \2\ DHA/FE and /2/ the Using Agency which must outline how the inpatient BH Unit, or outpatient clinic, will function within the physical environment.
 The CONOPS must be carefully planned with the Using Agency's Surgeon General's BH Consultant and facility end users to identify how the design criteria, as outlined in this appendix, will be implemented and identified when developing the scope of work for the project.

-A-3.2 Design Guide for the Built Environment of Behavioral Health Facilities.
+A-3.2 \2\ Behavioral Health Design Guide. /2/

-Design of the inpatient BH Unit, and where appropriate for the outpatient BH setting, must meet all of the requirements of the current Design Guide for the Built Environment of Behavioral Health Facilities and the associated Safety Risk Assessment (SRA), which is published by The Facility Guidelines Institute.
-In addition to the CONOPS, the SRA will be used to identify project specific design requirements.
-The SRA must be initiated by DHA/FE for MILCON projects.
+Design of the inpatient BH Unit, and where appropriate for the outpatient BH setting, must meet all of the requirements of the current \2\ Behavioral Health /2/ Design Guide for the Built Environment of Behavioral Health Facilities and the associated Safety Risk Assessment (SRA), which is \2\ available through Behavioral Health Facility Consulting, LLC. /2/ In addition to the CONOPS, the SRA will be used to identify project specific design requirements. \2\ The SRA is an important tool to be utilized for any project cycle, but it is especially important for Behavioral Health settings.
+The SRA is a living document which is reviewed and updated during development of CONOPs, RFP, design and during construction. /2 The SRA must be initiated by DHA/FE for MILCON projects.
 The A/E of Record must be responsible for maintaining and updating the SRA during design and construction.
 Refer to Chapter 3 Design for specific SRA requirements and Appendix C for design submittal requirements.